Washington health officials race to vaccinate farmworkers as more front-line employees become eligible

 The workers who become eligible Wednesday have helped feed the nation during a harrowing 12 months when outbreaks sickened and killed some within their ranks.
 Washington health officials recorded 117 COVID-19 outbreaks in food manufacturing and 159 in agriculture.
 Staffing shortages also forced slowdowns or temporary shutdowns of processing plants.

 In early May, Yakima County was one of the nation’s COVID-19 hotspots, with the highest infection rate on the West Coast.
 Some workers in fruit processing plants walked off the job amid concerns about safety and the lack of hazard pay.
-The county’s per person infection rate in late May climbed to roughly quadruple the state-wide average, before receding closer to statewide trends.
+The county’s per person infection rate in late May climbed to roughly quadruple the statewide average, before receding closer to statewide trends.

 With farmworkers, “we know this is one of the communities, one of the sectors most disproportionately impacted from COVID,” said Katie Meehan, Equitable Policy and Access Manager for the Washington State Department of Health.
 “It’s clear from our outbreak data.”